How To Automate API using Playwright

 The simplest API request.
 Just read the information from API resource.
 Here is the code example that you can execute on your computer:

 In this test, we request the list of available tags for our test application.
-When it should be a secure API request, you can additionally pass the headers object with the Authorization token, as shown in the example above for the POST request.
+When it should be a secure API request, you can also pass the headers object with the Authorization token, as shown in the example above for the POST request.

 PUT request